 The eligibility requirements for these certifications differ in this respect.

-As of March 2018, the number of certified PMPs in the world has been documented to be 833,025.
+As of August 2019, there are 932,720 active PMP certified individuals and 300 chartered chapters across 218 countries and territories worldwide.
 The PMP® is the most common certification among the Project Management Institute suite of certifications.
 In fact, about 93.5% of all PMI® certification holders are PMP® holders.

 The country with the highest number of PMP® certification holders is the United States.
 This is because PMP® certification holders are in high demand across all industries in the US.